destaMo/Scrum-Notes/content/web_development/skills/Framework and language/elixir/basics.md

 - Registration
 - JWT based authentication
 - Roles based authorization
-- At least 3 entities logically conected withch each other
+- At least 3 entities logically connected with each other
 - Email notifications(at least one)
 - Sorting
 - Pagination